 Project: War sociology – renewed analysis of ethnographic material from Bosnia This project analyses verbally depicted experiences of survivors from the war in Bosnia and Herzegovina.

-Project: Successful collaboration.
-Described and observed experiences of youth care Previous collaboration research shows that problems and conflicts sometimes arise as a part of collaboration.
-This pr…
+Project: Successful collaboration Previous collaboration research shows that problems and conflicts sometimes arise as a part of collaboration.
+This project analyses successful cooperation.

-Concurrent Imaginaries, Postcolonial Worlds.
-Toward Revised Histories This collection of original essays offer new postcolonial approaches to exploring the richness of concurrences as both a topic and …
+Project: Concurrent Imaginaries, Postcolonial Worlds.
+Toward Revised Histories This collection of original essays offer new postcolonial approaches to exploring the richness of concurrences as both a…

-Northern Sweden as a colony and as utopia The colonization and decolonization of Northern Sweden (Norrland) was intensely discussed during some decades in the late 19th and early 20th century.
-This pro…
+Project: Northern Sweden as a colony and as utopia The colonization and decolonization of Northern Sweden (Norrland) was intensely discussed during some decades in the late 19th and early 20th…

 Project: Social wounds and civil repair following forced migration – a case study of narratives of suffering, ethics and morals among Swedish volunteers, social workers and young migrants